cseanburns/journal-issues/manuscript.md

 may avoid the illusion of scarcity that was real in the print era.
-Often these are journals that were created after the web started and that do not print issues.
+Often these are journals that were created after the web started and that do not print issues (e.g., consider PeerJ.com).

 # Solutions